Let’s get to know each other!

 Childhood

-We spent 2 weeks in England celebrating their marriage and exploring my new auntie’s home country.
+We spent 2 weeks in England celebrating their marriage and exploring my auntie’s home country.
 This trip became a core memory of my childhood that sparked curiosity and a passion for exploring the world.

 Early Years